-- Increase the availability of full-power, licensed mid-band spectrum for wireless use. - Create a future pipeline for licensed spectrum auctions. - Provide further incentives for 5G innovation. - Develop a 5G partnership function in governments. - Promote and support the development of large-scale IoT deployments.
+- Increase the availability of full-power, licensed mid-band spectrum for wireless use. - Create a future pipeline for licensed spectrum auctions. - Provide further incentives for 5G innovation. - 4 Develop a 5G partnership function in governments. - 5 Promote and support the development of large-scale IoT deployments.

-Four years after the first major deployments of 5G in the United States, Boston Consulting Group evaluated America's progress on the five factors needed to unlock 5G-driven innovations across the 5G economy.
-Their new report, "Accelerating the 5G Economy in the US," finds that while the United States has performed well with early deployments, more needs to be done to secure the future benefits of 5G and new, transformative use case across industries.
+Boston Consulting Group recently evaluated America's progress on the five factors needed to unlock 5G-driven innovations across the 5G economy.
+Their report, "Accelerating the 5G Economy in the US," finds that while the United States has performed well with early deployments, more needs to be done to secure the future benefits of 5G and new, transformative use case across industries.
 In particular, BCG identifies the need for additional full-power, licensed mid-band spectrum for wireless use.